- No products in the cart.

 • L-shaped grab-rails combine the horizontal and vertical grab-rail allowing a person to push, pull or a combination of both.

 Grab-rails are often required to withstand considerable force.
-The way in which a grab-rail is fixed into the wall will determine the amount of force that can be applied through the rail.
+The way in which a hand rail is fixed into the wall will determine the amount of force that can be applied through the rail.
 Things to consider when installing a grab-rail include: The material the wall is made of Brick, timber frame or plasterboard will all require different methods of installation.
-Some walls are not suitable for grab-rail installation as they may not be able to take the stress of a person’s full weight.
-Where the studs are in the wall If practical, it is suggested that at least one end of a grab-rail be fixed into a wall stud to increase rail strength.
+Some walls are not suitable for hand rail installation as they may not be able to take the stress of a person’s full weight.
+Where the studs are in the wall If practical, it is suggested that at least one end of a hand rail be fixed into a wall stud to increase rail strength.

-It is recommended that a builder be consulted for the installation of grab-rails to ensure that the correct fittings are used for specific types of walls.
+It is recommended that a builder be consulted for the installation of hand rails to ensure that the correct fittings are used for specific types of walls.
 Fixings can be exposed, concealed or vandal-proof and the number of fixing holes to attach screws and so on can vary between rails.

 ABN: 67 634 759 461